XF Research Programs

 A fourth grant was awarded, also from the NBIC, in partnership with Sheffield University.
 The project aims to establish the potential of two of the company’s proprietary XF drug compounds, DPD-207 and XF-73, as novel treatments for drug-resistant, bacterial and fungal infections in a dynamic ex vivo eye model.

-The fifth and most recent grant award was also from the NBIC in partnership with Cardiff University to establish the potential of three of the Company’s proprietary XF drug compounds, DPD‑207, XF-70 and XF-73 as novel treatments for clinically important fungal infections in mucosal mouth models of disease which are caused by fungal biofilms.
+The fifth grant award was also from the NBIC in partnership with Cardiff University to establish the potential of three of the Company’s proprietary XF drug compounds, DPD‑207, XF-70 and XF-73 as novel treatments for clinically important fungal infections in mucosal mouth models of disease which are caused by fungal biofilms.
+The most recent funding award was also received from the Cystic Fibrosis Foundation.